Past Events for the ICJ MA

 On September 12, 2025, Mr. Will Briskin an Advanced Certificate in Transnational and Organized Crime student led a workshop on "How to Navigate Court Case Analysis."
 Mr. Briskin background as the head researcher at the Wall Street Journal's Investigations Bureau allowed for a successful peer led learning environment that help other students develop fundemental research skills.

-This workshop was recorded and can be watched here: LINK
+This workshop was recorded and can be watched here

 On December 5, 2025, the Center on Terrorism presented, "Making Peace in Northern Ireland."
 This event celebrated the release of Dr. Charles B. Strozier's new book, which examines the remarkable process that led to peace in Northern Ireland after decades of violence and the Good Friday Agreement.